Improving Your Strategic Thinking

 The Boston Matrix below demonstrates that there are 2 important axes when considering to ‘Think More Strategically’; The insights that you generate & their impact on the business and the frequency that you generate those insights.

 The Impact on Your Business

-For example, if you were to discover that by recommending using video conferencing at your multi-sited business would save £10,000 per year, this might be a high impact insight for your business and would be a tick against ‘Think More Strategically’.
-If that insight turned out to have low impact on the business because you have only 2 sites and most people don’t need to talk to each other across sites, then this would be a cross against ‘Think More Strategically’.
+For example, if you were to discover that by recommending using video conferencing at your multi-sited business would save £10,000 per year.
+This might be a high impact insight for your business and would be a tick against ‘Think More Strategically’.
+If that insight turned out to have a low impact on the business because you have only 2 sites and most people don’t need to talk to each other across sites, then this would be a cross against ‘Think More Strategically’.

 - Customer insight – What is the 80:20?

 - Sales – What is the 1 insight from all of last year’s sales, that if the sales team did more of it, would increase sales?

 - Production – On a Friday between 10am and 1pm, we achieve more widgets per hour.
 What if that were the goal for all of Friday?

 Which Type of Swimmer Are You?
 Please share your views by commenting below.

 For further tips and information to help you think more strategically, you can take a look at our Ultimate Guide to Coaching Skills and our Coaching Skills YouTube Channel.
 Also, check out our award-winning blog to see more Coaching Skills Tips and articles.

 Want to talk to one of our Executive Coaches, feel free to get in touch by filling out the form below: